 Ba-ding “Hello Jae Moon.
 This is Laura, she’s a partner at Maple Lake Capital.
 Laura, this is Jae Moon, founder of Moon Dust Labs.
 I’ll leave you two to get acquainted.”
 The virtual assistant stepped out through the open door and disappeared down the hallway.
 Laura always wondered where the hell she went.

 Jae Moon, lifelike, a trickery of light and sound appeared in front of Laura.
 He began to speak – his words translated from Korean to English, his voice synthesized by the system to sound just like Jae Moon.
 Initially it was always surreal, but within seconds it would feel normal.
 Trickery.
 The future of international business.

-I have a deep mistrust for a lot of internet properties these days.
-Whether it’s a social media platform, an e-commerce website, streaming service, game, or financial institution, customer data seems to be up for grabs with little to no va…
+I have deep mistrust for most internet properties these days.
+Whether it’s a social media platform, an e-commerce shop, streaming service, game, or financial institution, customer data seems to be up for grabs with little to no value of a…